FloatingGhost/pleroma-stats/README.md

 ### Usage:

-1. Edit `config.txt` to specify the hostname of the Pleroma server you would like to get data from, its DB name and user and the DB name and user to use from Grafana.
+1. Edit `config.txt` to specify the hostname of the Pleroma server you would like to get data from, its DB name and DB user and also the DB name and DB user for Grafana.

 2. Create one Postgresql database for Grafana, in example 'pleroma_stats', with two tables: